McCloud Railway: History

-The railroad remained primarily a logging railroad with several different owners over the following years including: U.S. Plywood Corporation (1963), U.S. Plywood-Champion Papers (1969), Champion International (1972) and Itel Corporation (1977).
+The railroad remained primarily a logging railroad with several different owners over the following years including: U.S. Plywood Corporation (1963), U.S. Plywood-Champion Papers (1969), Champion International (1972) and Itel Corporation (1977), until the railroad officially ceased logging operations in 1979.
 The railroad was sold to Jeff E. and Verline Forbis (4-Rails, Inc.) on July 1, 1992.
 On June 28, 2005, the railroad petitioned the Surface Transportation Board to abandon most of its line.
 Service on all line east of the McCloud Sawmill (now abandoned) has been terminated.
 A small section of line between McCloud and Mount Shasta remained open briefly for excursion and dinner train service.
 As timber demand declined, the railroad slowly cut back although new ownership also led to its downfall.
 In 2009, the railroad was sold to the MidWest Pacific Rail Net & Logistics, owner of A&K Railroad Materials, among other things.
+Railroad operations slowed down in 2005, with the abandonment of the Burney Branch, but continued on.
+The Shasta Sunset Dinner Train was the only scheduled train on the entire line, with the occasional yard and hill job.
+In 2009, it was announced by the railroad that the dinner train will cease operations by the end of the year, the final dinner train operated on Saturday, January 16, 2010, ending all operations on McCloud.
 The railroad is currently closed but not abandoned.

-Currently, the railroad is in disrepair.
-Three locomotives remain in McCloud, the 36 (non-operational), the 38 (currently being restored to operation), and the 30 (non-operational, was bought back in 2008 for use with the steam locomotives).
-The eastern end of the railroad has been converted into The Great Shasta Rail Trail.
-However, BNSF started rebuilding the eastern end of the Hambone Branch for car storage.
-Ties and rails are waiting for placement at Lookout.
-The western end will also be used for car storage, with the 38 being the locomotive used.
-There is also talk of bringing back the ex-Shasta Sunset Dinner Cars, none of which are currently being used on the St. Maries River Railroad (one is in use on the Niles Canyon Railway).

-The railroad also had regular passenger service until 1952.
-The railroad's bridge over Lake Britton was used in an iconic scene in the film Stand by Me and was used in Aerosmith's music video Livin' on the Edge.